-Expected future full load seasonal (May-September/ October - April) heat rate for the compliance period

-Fuel Prices output from Step 5

-Unit SO2, CO2, and NOx Emission Rates (lbs/MmBTU)

-(Note that the $CO_2$ adder is in effect only for incurring carbon emission charges)Futures prices for $SO_2$ , $CO_2$ and $NO_x$ from Evolution Markets (\$/ton) modified to \$/lb

-Maintenance Adder, VOM and FMU as defined in Manual -15
+Inputs for STEP 6: Expected future full load seasonal (May-September/October-April) heat rate for the compliance period Fuel Prices output from STEP 5 Unit SO2, CO2 and NOx Emission Rates (Ibs/MMBtu) - Futures prices for SO2, CO2 and NOx from Evolution Markets (\$/ton) modified to \$/Ib Maintenance Adder, VOM and FMU, as defined in Manual 15

 In step 6, take the unit characteristics, future emission allowance prices, the three daily fuel forecasts and create a daily unit cost for the three forecasts using the appropriate heat rate for the forecast day.
-Unit costs do not include Setart-up Ceosts will be added later in the calculation of Unit Dispatch Cost.
+Unit costs do not include Start-up Costs will be added later in the calculation of

+Unit Dispatch Cost.
 For each day in the three fuel forecasts, a unit dispatch cost is calculated as follows: